Assess the impact of physiological differences between females and males that influence the exposure and response to medications.

 Chief Concern: J.K. is concerned about ‘some weird things’ that have happened to her over the past few weeks.

 History of Present Illness: J.K. has a history of obsessive compulsive disorder and anxiety disorder for which she is receiving fluvoxamine 25 mg/day.
 She has also suffered from insomnia for several years for which she has used over-the-counter (OTC) diphenhydramine and temazepam with limited success.
 Three weeks ago, J.K. was prescribed zolpidem 10 mg/day for insomnia.
 On a couple of occasions, that happened about 1 to 2 weeks after taking the new medication, her mother reports that J.K. woke in the middle of the night after apparently sleep walking.
 On the first occasion she woke up in the backyard of her house (she lives with her parents) at 1 AM sitting in a lawn chair.
 On the second occasion she walked to her friend’s house in her pajamas, four blocks away, at 1:30 AM.
-She has no recollection of either ...
+She has no recollection ...